This article gives a brief overview of blood, blood cells and how they work.

 - Regulation.
 Blood helps to keep the acid-alkali balance of the body in check.
 It also plays a part in regulating body temperature.
 Increasing the amount of blood flowing close to the skin helps the body to lose heat.

 - Protection.
-White blood cells attack and destroy invading bacteria and other pathogens.
+White blood cells attack and destroy invading germs (bacteria) and other pathogens.
 Blood clots, which protects the body from losing too much blood after injury.

 The bone marrow, stem cells and blood cell production

-Stem cells are primitive (immature) cells.
+Stem cells are immature (primitive) cells.
 There are two main types in the bone marrow - myeloid and lymphoid stem cells.
-These derive from even more primitive common pluripotent stem cells.
+These derive from even more primitive common stem cells called pluripotent stem cells.
+They are called this because they are able to form many different cell types.
 Stem cells constantly divide and produce new cells.
 Some new cells remain as stem cells and others go through a series of maturing stages (precursor or blast cells) before forming into mature blood cells.
 Mature blood cells are released from the bone marrow into the bloodstream.

 - Lymphocyte white blood cells develop from lymphoid stem cells.
 There are three types of mature lymphocytes: